Shaurya-Ashu/MOTOR-BOARD/README.md

 We can use this dev board to make anything from a moving car a self balancing robot or even a CNC mill machine.
 It's like a all in one mobility powerhouse.

+# Why
+ becaue i always wamted one
+ a dev borad which i can directly use to drive a car or make a robotic arm

 # BOM
  We have a normal [BOM](BOM/Untitled%20spreadsheet%20-%20BOM.csv)